paulstephane/paulstephane.github.io/JanEvensmo.md

-Q: Audiophile Style readers may be curious to know what audio equipment you have at home
+*Q: Readers may be curious to know what audio equipment you have at home*